syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Changing-the-Current-User.md

 # Change the CurrentUser of annotations in WPF Pdf Viewer

-PDF Viewer allows you to change the CurrentUser of annotations.
-The following code example illustrates the same.
+The PDF Viewer allows you to change the CurrentUser.
+If the CurrentUser property is not set, it defaults to the system user name.
+When you set the CurrentUser, you will see the changes in the annotation properties when adding an annotation to the document.
+The following code example illustrates this:

 {% tabs %}
 {% highlight C# %}

 //Initialize PDF Viewer.
-PdfViewerControl pdfViewer1 = new PdfViewerControl();
+PdfViewerControl pdfViewer = new PdfViewerControl();
 //Load the PDF.
-pdfViewer1.Load("Sample.pdf");
+pdfViewer.Load("Sample.pdf");

-//Changing the CurrentUser of document pdfViewer1.CurrentUser = "set the name here";
+//Changing the CurrentUser of document pdfViewer.CurrentUser = "set the name here";
 {% endhighlight %}